 Some of his articles have been repurposed into podcasts about skills and software engineering.
 Some have been repurposed into presentations about software engineers (one, two).

-He's proud of an article he wrote about creativity in Hollywood and chuffed it was translated into Russian without his permission.
+He's proud of an article he wrote about creativity in Hollywood and was chuffed it was audio recorded without his permission and translated into Russian without his permission.

 He analyzed the lyrics of two Steel Panther albums, Feel The Steel and Balls Out.

 He dusts his kitchen his way.